ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 outdated.
 You should always use the latest version of Subnet-EVM when you develop your own precompile.

-#### PrecompilEVM
+#### Precompile-EVM

 Subnet-EVM precompiles can be registered from an external repo.
 This allows developer to build their precompiles without maintaining a fork of Subnet-EVM.
 The precompiles are then registered in the Subnet-EVM at build time.

-The difference between using Subnet-EVM and PrecompilEVM is that with Subnet-EVM you can change EVM internals to interact with your precompiles.
+The difference between using Subnet-EVM and Precompile-EVM is that with Subnet-EVM you can change EVM internals to interact with your precompiles.
 Such as changing fee structure, adding new opcodes, changing how to build a block, etc.
-With PrecompilEVM you can only add new stateful precompiles that can interact with the StateDB.
+With Precompile-EVM you can only add new stateful precompiles that can interact with the StateDB.
-Precompiles built with PrecompilEVM are still very powerful because it can directly access to the state and modify it.
+Precompiles built with Precompile-EVM are still very powerful because it can directly access to the state and modify it.

-There is a template repo for how to build a precompile with this way called [PrecompilEVM](https://github.com/ava-labs/precompilevm).
-Both of Subnet-EVM and PrecompilEVM shares similar directory structure and common codes.
+There is a template repo for how to build a precompile with this way called [Precompile-EVM](https://github.com/ava-labs/precompile-evm).
+Both of Subnet-EVM and Precompile-EVM shares similar directory structure and common codes.
-Most of the tutorial still works same way for PrecompilEVM repo.
-There are some changes mentioned in steps to use PrecompilEVM repo.
+Most of the tutorial still works same way for Precompile-EVM repo.
+There are some changes mentioned in steps to use Precompile-EVM repo.
-We followed same Hello World tutorial in PrecompilEVM repo.
+We followed same Hello World tutorial in Precompile-EVM repo.
-You can access the PrecompilEVM PR that adds Hello World precompile [here](https://github.com/ava-labs/precompilevm/pull/2)
+You can access the Precompile-EVM PR that adds Hello World precompile [here](https://github.com/ava-labs/precompile-evm/pull/2)

 ### Prerequisites